NBA Rumors: L.A. Lakers Reveal Main Reason Why Talks With Coach Tyronn Lue Ended, Per Bill Simmons

 — Yahoo Sports NBA (@YahooSportsNBA) May 8, 2019

-The Ringer‘s Bill Simmons admitted that he has no idea whether the rumor is true or not.
-However, if it is true, it seems like that there is a chance that Kyrie Irving will consider reuniting with LeBron James in Los Angeles next summer.
-As everyone knows, the Lakers purposely filled their roster with one-year contracts in order to maintain their salary cap flexibility for the summer of 2019 where Irving is set to become an unrestricted free agent.
+Simmons admitted that he has no idea whether the rumor is true or not.
+However, if it is true, it seems like that there is a chance that Kyrie Irving will consider reuniting with LeBron James in Los Angeles this summer.
+As everyone knows, the Lakers purposely filled their roster with one-year contracts in order to maintain their salary cap flexibility for the summer of 2019, when Irving is set to become an unrestricted free agent.

-A year ago, no one would think that Kyrie Irving will be interested in teaming up again with LeBron James, especially with how things ended between them in Cleveland.
-However, on the Hoop Collective podcast (h/t Yahoo Sports), Brian Windhorst of ESPN revealed that as the 2019 NBA free agency draws closer, the Irving-James reunion is starting to become a huge possibility.
+A year ago, no one would think that Kyrie Irving would have been interested in teaming up again with LeBron James, especially with how things ended between them in Cleveland.
+However, on the Hoop Collective podcast, per Yahoo Sports, Brian Windhorst of ESPN revealed that as the 2019 NBA free agency draws closer, the Irving-James reunion is starting to become a huge possibility.

 With their failure to get the service of Tyronn Lue, the Lakers decided to hire Frank Vogel as their new head coach.
 Vogel will be joined by former Milwaukee Bucks head coach Jason Kidd as his lead assistant in Los Angeles.